High-level CLI for Git

 Commands to deal with edge cases.

-Commands to develop, review, and ship parts of a larger feature simultaneously in multiple branches.
+Commands to develop, review, and ship parts of a larger feature as multiple connected branches.

 Dealing with errors